Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Introduction

 ML trends are also influencing system design and architecture development.
 Figure~\ref{fig:sys_arch_trends} compares a traditional CPU-GPU multi-node system with a state-of-the-art node design optimized for HPC/ML.
 Other than compute and memory improvements, we notice two broad trends.
 Firstly, intra- and inter-node communication bandwidth and latency have been improved using proprietary interconnects\cite{nvlink, infinity_fabric} and high-bandwidth network interface cards (NICs).
-Secondly, given the increased preference to use GPUs for ML workloads, GPUs are becoming the primary computation engine tightly integrated with on-node CPUs and NICs.
-In addition more and more GPUs are directly communicating with the network using high-radix switches\cite{grace_hopper_arch} or direct-attached NICs\cite{cdna_whitepaper,frontier_olcf}.
+Secondly, given the increased preference to use GPUs for ML workloads, GPUs are becoming the primary computation engine tightly integrated with on-node CPUs, GPUs and are directly communicating with the network using high-radix switches\cite{grace_hopper_arch} or direct-attached NICs\cite{cdna_whitepaper,frontier_olcf}.
 However, applications have yet to fully embrace these trends and often rely on the CPU~\cite{rdma_hpc, openshmem_kvstore} to perform remote communication.
-Recent GPUDirect RDMA~\cite{gpudirect, cuda-aware_MPI} technology somewhat combats this and enables data to be directly moved between GPU memory and NIC, but the communication is still triggered by the host CPU and often at kernel boundaries.
+While progress has been made to remove CPUs from the data path, for example, GPUDirect RDMA~\cite{gpudirect, cuda-aware_MPI} enables data to be directly moved between GPU memory and NIC, communication is still triggered by the host CPU and often at kernel boundaries.
 Such approaches are mostly suitable for bulk-synchronous applications where communication can be overlapped with independent computation at the kernel granularity and the kernel-launch overhead is amortized using large kernels.
-Using GPUDirect, applications with dependent communication and computation must be tiled and pipelined at the kernel granularity to achieve overlapping.
-Tiling (with smaller sizes) increases the number of kernel invocations resulting in kernel-launch overhead, while kernel-level pipelining adds GPU stream management overhead.
-Furthermore, kernel-granular overlap may result in additional computational overhead to merge the individual partial results~\cite{google_shard_overlap}.